dice-group/LIMES/docs/user_manual/running_limes.md

 Here you can choose an output format, including turtle (TTL), n-triples (N3), tab separated values (TAB), comma separated values (CSV).

 ### Display config and run
-There are three buttons at the bottom of the page: *Display config*, *Execute*, *Check the state of the previous run*.
+The re are three buttons at the bottom of the page: *Display config*, *Execute*, *Check the state of the previous run*.
 * If you click on the *Display config*, you can look at formed xml config.
 Also, if you want you can save it.
 <img src="../images/config_xml_web_ui.png" width="500" alt ="config_xml_web_ui">